nkadu1/ObjectComparisonUsingJavaReflection/README.md

 Choice of Data-Structure
--I used Hasmap as it is more efficient to traverse and to calculate required number of objects
+*I used Hasmap as it is more efficient to traverse and to calculate required number of objects*

-Other reasons are
+*Other reasons are*
  Stores value in key/value pair
  Keeps Key using overridden methods unique
  Not synchronised hence faster